redeyeschampihon/CSS-Cursors/README.md

 ## Live Demo

-You can try out the app here: [link](https://css-cursor-properties.netlify.app)
+You can try out the app [here](https://css-cursor-properties.netlify.app)

 ## Installation